 Suzanna Giordano Gignac studied at the Hartt School of Music, and then CSU Northridge earning a Bachelor of Music degree cum laude.
 She is a professional violinist and violist and is co-director of the Angeles Consort.
 She regularly performs with the L.A.
 Opera, Pasadena, Santa Barbara, Long Beach and Pacific Symphonies.
 Suzanna is an enthusiastic teacher with more than twenty-five years of teaching experience.

 Leah Katz received her Bachelor of Music degree in viola performance at Indiana University.
 Leah has performed professionally with numerous symphony orchestras and has recorded with artists such as Brittany Spears, Eve 6, Christina Aguilera.
 Leah regularly performs on the Fox hit, American Idol as well as on NBC’s top-rated show, The Voice.

 Margaret Kocher holds a Bachelor of Arts in Hispanic/Music from Illinois Wesleyan University.
 She has taught throughout the United States and Japan as both a music teacher and ESL instructor.
-Margaret loves teaching music to students of all ages and recently completed CMW’s Introduction to the Cello video tutorial for beginning students.
+Margaret loves teaching music to students of all ages.
+She wrote and produced CMW’s Introduction to the Cello video tutorial for elementary students.